 - Search Engine Optimization (SEO): SEO encompasses all the tactics and strategies used to optimize a website and its contents to rank in search engines, improve online visibility, and receive more traffic.

-- Pay-Per-Click (PPC): In this strategy, advertisers pay online platforms like Google or Facebook to promote their advertisements based on the engagement it receives.
+- Pay-Per-Click (PPC): In this strategy, advertisers pay online platforms like Google or Facebook to promote their advertisements based on the engagement they receive.

 What Is Affiliate Marketing?

 When comparing digital marketing vs. affiliate marketing, it’s worth noting that affiliate marketing falls under the umbrella of the former.
 In this strategy, marketers (called affiliates) promote a company’s products and services on different platforms in exchange for a commission for every sale.
-Affiliates use unique affiliate links, codes, or landing pages on their website to monitor their revenue and performance.
+Affiliates use unique affiliate links, codes, or landing pages across various platforms, such as social media or websites, to track their revenue and gauge performance.

 Affiliate marketing has three essential components:

 - Customer: This category refers to the end users who buy a product or service as influenced by affiliate marketing models.

 - Affiliate Marketer: Affiliates partner with companies offering products or services relevant to their niche and target audience.
 As an affiliate, you can use different online channels to drive awareness and sales for your chosen products or services.